2018 proposed sale of ML&P to Chugach Electric

 Chugach Electric Town Hall Presentation (Mar 5)

-Video of the March 5 town hall presentation will be aired on Channel 9 daily at 9:30am through March 31.
-It will be re-played at 5pm on Tuesday, Wednesday, Friday, and Sunday, and at 7pm on Saturday, Monday, and Thursday.
-It is 2 hours and 15 minutes in length.
+Video of the March 5 town hall presentation was aired on Channel 9 daily at 9:30am through March 31.
+It is also available on Mayor Ethan Berkowitz's Facebook page.

 Media and communications

 Press release, Dec.
 21, 2017

 If Chugach buys ML&P, won’t this create a monopoly?

 No new monopoly will be created as a result of this sale.
 ML&P and Chugach Electric currently have separate and distinct service areas—and customers cannot choose between utility companies.
 Utility companies are regulated by the Regulatory Commission of Alaska (RCA).